THEGOLDENPRO/NovaCore/README.md

-# 👨‍💻 NovaCore
+# 👨‍💻 NyovaCowe
-A plugin with a lot of useful features to make plugins with less code and better compatibility between versions
+A UwU friendly rewrite of NovaCore.

 Downloads can be found here https://jenkins.novauniverse.net/job/NovaCore/